Peter I, Count of Alençon: Life

 Peter was born at Atlit, Kingdom of Jerusalem, while his father led the Seventh Crusade.
 Back in France, he lived in Paris until 1269 when his father gave him in appanage the County of Alençon.
 He accompanied his father to Tunis during Eighth Crusade (1270), but this expedition was a fiasco, because of the dysentery epidemic that decimated the army of crusaders.
 His father and his brother Jean Tristan succumbed to the disease.

 Following the death of his father in 1270, Louis IX, Peter's brother Philip became king of France.
 One of Philip III's first acts was to name Peter as regent in the event of his death.
 Around that time, the chaplain Andrew of Hungary became attached to Peter's court.
 He wrote a history of the Charles of Anjou's conquest of Sicily and dedicated it to Peter.

 In December 1282, during the Sicilian Vespers, Peter marched his army to Naples to assist his uncle Charles I of Sicily, stopping at Reggio Calabria.
 By January 1283, he was at Catona, a suburb of Reggio, when he was attacked by Aragonese mercenaries and killed.
 His body was taken to Paris, where he was buried, with his heart interred at the now-demolished church of the Couvent des Jacobins.
-After his death without surviving son, his portion of Alençon returned to the Crown.
+After his death without surviving sons, his portion of Alençon returned to the Crown.
 His widow did not remarry and sold Chartres in 1286 to King Philip IV the Fair.
 On her death Guise and Blois passed to her cousin Hugh of the House of Châtillon.